Stiffer alginate gels deposit more efficiently in microchannel flows: Discussion

-Literature on alginate gels, as well as our own rheological results, suggest that increased alginate and increased calcium cross-linking are associated with increased gel strength \cite{Ouwerx}.
-Further, shear forces are less able to disrupt cross-linking and gelation at higher concentrations of polymer \cite{Nelson}.
-Thus, we expect higher concentrations of alginate and calcium to be associated with stronger gels in our device.
-Interestingly, flow test results show that increases in both alginate and calcium concentrations cause the frequency of ablation to increase, while the shear stress required for ablation decreases, as seen in Fig.~\ref{fig:Calcium Normalized Shear Stress} and \ref{fig:Concentrations normalized shear stress}.
-This suggests that, in the balance between internal gel cohesion and its adhesion to the wall, stronger gels lean more towards cohesion than adhesion.
-Meanwhile, weaker gels are able to grow to occlude more of the channel, and endure greater applied shear stress before being sheared from the wall.
-In the same vein, we find that for the cases of varying both calcium and total gel concentration, weaker gels deposit and grow more slowly, as indicated by lower $k\phi$ at lower component concentrations.
-Thus, weaker gels that grow more slowly are able to occlude more of the channel and endure higher shear stresses before ablation.
-Stiffer gels may deposit more efficiently, but also ablate more frequently and at lower applied stress.
+The literature on alginate gels, as well as our own rheological results, suggest that increased alginate concentrations and increased calcium cross-linking are associated with increased gel strength \cite{Ouwerx}.
+Further, shear forces are less able to disrupt cross-linking and gelation at higher polymer concentrations \cite{Nelson}.
+Thus, we expect higher concentrations of alginate and calcium to be associated with stiffer gels in our device.
+Increasing component concentrations leads to faster and more efficient deposition in microfluidic flow, both in our flow tests (see Table \ref{table:flow rates kphiQ}) and with \textit{in situ} membrane formation research \cite{braschler2005gentle, bazargan2008formation, jia2020microfluidic, correa2020microfluidic}.
+While the membrane research shows that increased concentrations lead to larger gel deposits, the gel observed ablation limits the size of gel deposits.
+Stiffer gels ablate more frequently, likely because the shear stress required for ablation decreases and therefore the gels obstruct flow less before ablation, as seen in Fig.~\ref{fig:Calcium Normalized Shear Stress} and \ref{fig:Concentrations normalized shear stress}.
+Meanwhile, gels formed at lower component concentrations, presumed to be less stiff, are able to grow to occlude more of the channel, and endure greater applied shear stress before ablating from the wall.